HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/custom_certificates.md

 title: Using custom certificates in WebEngine
 ---

-This document outlines how to add custom certificates to the WebEngine server configuration via the Helm `values.yaml` file.
+This topic provides the steps on how to add custom certificates to the WebEngine server configuration through the Helm `values.yaml` file.

-The `customCertificateSecrets` parameter can be used to reference multiple Secrets that contain the certificates and keys required for SSL communication with the WebEngine server and for encrypted communication with other services.
+You can use the `customCertificateSecrets` parameter to reference multiple secrets.
+These secrets contain the certificates and keys required for Secure Sockets Layer (SSL) communication with the WebEngine server and for encrypted communication with other services.

-## Implementation
+## Adding custom certificates using the `values.yaml` file

-Each Secret specified in `customCertificateSecrets` is mounted into its own folder under the `/mnt/certs/` directory in the container.
-Upon startup, the script `/opt/openliberty/wlp/svrcfg/bin/create_keystores.sh` is executed.
+Each secret specified in `customCertificateSecrets` is mounted into its own folder under the `/mnt/certs/` directory in the container.
+During system startup, the script `/opt/openliberty/wlp/svrcfg/bin/create_keystores.sh` is executed.
 This script checks each folder in `/mnt/certs/` and uses both **keytool** and **openssl** to create a keystore that aggregates all the provided certificates and keys.
-The keystore is located at `resources/security/key.p12` in the Open Liberty server directory.
+The keystore is located in `resources/security/key.p12` in the Open Liberty server directory.

 A random password is generated for the keystore and is directly written into an XML override snippet.
-This snippet is located at `configDropins/keystoreOverrides/defaultKeyStore.xml`.
-The Helm chart includes this snippet when `customCertificateSecrets` are provided.
+The following sample snippet is located in `configDropins/keystoreOverrides/defaultKeyStore.xml`.
+The Helm chart includes this snippet when the `customCertificateSecrets` parameter is provided.

 ```xml
 <server description="webEngineServer">